50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 Although these two cartridges are extremely similar, there are some key differences to consider when deciding on purchasing one of these heavy hitting self-defense rounds.

-In this article, we will evaluate the 50 Beowulf vs 50 AE to help you understand the differences between the two and give you a clearer idea of which cartridge is best for your shooting needs.
+In this article, we will evaluate the 50 Beowulf vs. 50 AE to help you understand the differences between the two and give you a clearer idea of which cartridge is better for your shooting needs.

 What is the difference between 50 Beowulf and 50 AE?

-The difference between 50 Beowulf and 50 AE is that the 50 Beowulf has a slightly longer case length than the 50 AE.
-Furthermore, the 50 Beowulf was designed to be used in a standard AR-15 and is considered a rifle cartridge while the 50 AE was designed for use as a handgun cartridge.
+The obvious difference between 50 Beowulf and 50 AE is that the 50 Beowulf has a slightly longer case length than the 50 AE.
+Furthermore, the 50 Beowulf was designed to be used in a standard AR-15 and is considered a rifle cartridge, while the 50 AE was conceived as a handgun cartridge.

 Cartridge Specs

 In contrast, the 50 Beowulf round was developed to increase the ballistics of the standard AR-15.
-Designed in 2001 by Alexander Arms, not much is known about the genesis of the 50 Beowulf as Bill Alexander is known for keeping company matters a closely guarded secret.
+Designed by Alexander Arms in 2001, not much is known about the genesis of the 50 Beowulf as Bill Alexander is known for keeping company matters a closely guarded secret.

 The Alexander Arms .50 Beowulf was developed using an elongated 50 AE as the parent case.